-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the tran nsition period from to Commission File Number: 001-39247 IMARA INC. (Exact Name of Registrant as Specified in its Chart er) Delaware (State or other jurisdiction of incorporation or organization) 81-1523849 (I.R.S.
-Employer Identification No.) 116 Huntington Avenue, 6th F Boston, Massachusetts (Address of principal executive office 02116 (Zip Code) Registran t's telephone number, including area code: (617) 206-2020 Securities registered pursuant to Section 12(b) of 'the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share IMRA The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) preceding 12 months (or for such shorter period that the reason \times No \square 3 or 15(d) of the Securities Exchange Act of 1934 during as been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has S-T ($\S 232.405$ of this chapter) during the preceding 12 mc required to be submitted pursuant to Rule 405 of Regular vas required to submit such files).
-Yes \boxtimes No \square tion Indicate by check mark whether the registrant is a growth company.
-See the definitions of "large accelerated Exchange Act. celerated filer, a smaller reporting company, or an emerging," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company X Emerging growth company X If an emerging growth company, indicate by check financial accounting standards provided pursuant to Section ended transition period for complying with any new or re vised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exc hange Act).
-Yes □ No ⊠ As of April 30, 2022, the registrant had 26,275,722 2 shares of common stock, \$0.001 par value per sha re, outstanding.
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-39247

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+116 Huntington Avenue, 6th Floor Boston, Massachusetts

+(Address of principal executive offices)

+81-1523849 (I.R.S.
+Employer Identification No.)

+02116 (Zip Code)

+Registrant's telephone number, including area code: (617) 206-2020

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share IMRA The Nasdag Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 1, 2022, the registrant had 26,287,264 shares of common stock, \$0.001 par value per share, outstanding.